 Jeanette Karsten

-"The Dala horse pattern has been a much appreciated pattern that was born in 1995.
-It all started when I made gingerbread cookies with my daughter and then saw a graphic pattern in the dough after efficient punching of the cookie form."
+"Dalahästpattern has been a much-appreciated pattern that was born in 1995.
+It all started when I made gingerbread cookies with my daughter and then saw a graphic pattern in the dough after effectively punching out the cookie cutter."

 The special thing about the pattern is that each horse is unique.
-And since 1995, the pattern has adorned cushions, table runners, oven mitts, kitchen aprons, towels and ware by the metre.
-In 1995, Jeanette contacted Ljungberg textile, who quickly became very interested in the pattern.
-What was perceived as ground-breaking was that the figures were placed "holes around noise", something that had not been seen on the market before.
-Different color schemes were printed by hand on textile.
-The pattern also made an appearance as an item by the meter at Svensk Tenn, where it was proudly displayed in all shop windows during its launch year.
-Carl Malmsten's shop also produced larger trays with the pattern.
+And since 1995 the pattern has adorned cushions, table runners, potholders, kitchen aprons, towels and fabric by the metre.
+In 1995, Jeanette contacted Ljungbergs Textil, who quickly became very interested in the pattern.
+What was perceived as groundbreaking was that the figures were placed “huller om buller”, something that had not been seen on the market before.
+Different color schemes were printed by hand on the fabric.
+The pattern also made an appearance as fabric by the metre at Svensk Tenn, where it was proudly displayed in all shop windows during its launch year.
+Carl Malmsten's store also produced larger trays with the pattern.

-After Ljungberg's bankruptcy, Frösö Handtryck contacted Jeanette and then got the rights to the pattern, and in 2015 the pattern was taken over by Klässbols Linneväveri.
-To weave the pattern, the original templates from the year 1995 were scanned and production was underway.
-Frösö Handtryck also broadened the area of use for the pattern by introducing it on a variety of new products such as toiletry bags and bags, further testifying to its versatility and timeless popularity.
+After Ljungberg's bankruptcy, Frösö Handtryck contacted Jeanette and obtained the rights to the pattern, and in 2015 the pattern was taken over by Klässbols Linneväveri.
+To weave the pattern, the original stencils from 1995 were scanned and production began.
+Frösö Handtryck also broadened the scope of use for the pattern by introducing it on a variety of new products such as toiletry bags and bags, which further testifies to its versatility and timeless popularity.

-1986-88 School of Architecture, Oslo, 1988-91 Department of Architecture KTH, Sthlm, Spring 1990 Welsh School of Architecture, Cardiff Wales, (In addition to architecture, the studies included, among other things, color & form theory, furniture design, scenography, sketching as well as art and architectural history), Degree 1991 , A Combined BB/Maternity Ward, Bollnäs Hospital, Hälsingland Spring 2005 Italian Fresco, Royal Academy of Arts KKH, Sthlm
+1986-88 School of Architecture, Oslo, 1988-91 Architecture Section KTH, Sthlm, Spring 1990 Welsh School of Architecture, Cardiff Wales, (In addition to architecture, the studies included color & form theory, furniture design, scenography, sketching and art and architectural history), Degree 1991, Combined BB/Maternity Ward, Bollnäs Hospital, Hälsingland Spring 2005 Italian Fresco, Royal Academy of Arts KKH, Sthlm